 Fraud and Financial Regulation

-- SFO v O (2010-ongoing) Conspiracy to Defraud, Fraudulent Trading, Financial Services and Markets breaches, POCA Money Laundering and Hampering an Investigation.
+- SFO v O (2010-14) Conspiracy to Defraud, Fraudulent Trading, Financial Services and Markets breaches, POCA Money Laundering and Hampering an Investigation.
 SFO prosecution, of £4.1 million "boiler-room" fraud, involving Canadian stock exchange stock and UK AIM.
 Background of Company Director Disqualification proceedings and regulatory involvement of the English FSA, Irish and Spanish counterparts.
-Allied Contempt-extradition proceedings in the Supreme Court (speciality rule under section 151 of Extradition Act 2003).
+Allied Contempt-extradition proceedings in the Supreme Court (breach of s.41 POCA, civil - criminal contempt, speciality rule under section 151 of Extradition Act 2003).

 - Triton Communication Limited v Commissioners (2011-12) - VAT Tribunal - appeal £2.6 million reclaim on behalf of company and sole trader, with MTIC background, of computers.

 - Greener Solutions Ltd v Commissioners (2010-12) - VAT Tribunal 2ndTier - knowledge to be imputed to trader of agent in VAT reclaim with MTIC background, of recycled mobile telephones.